-Overall they are very similar in appearance, but with some slight difference in terms of design and padding distribution.
+Overall they are very similar in appearance, but with some slight differences in terms of design and padding distribution.
 Check out my types of boxing gloves guide for more on this.

-Muay Thai and Kickboxing gloves can be used for boxing training, so don’t worry if you are concerned over using these.
-If you practice a range of different martial arts Twins Special or Fairtex boxing gloves are a brilliant all-round options.
+Muay Thai and Kickboxing gloves can be used for boxing training, so don’t worry if you are concerned about overusing these.
+If you practice a range of different martial arts Twins Special or Fairtex boxing gloves are brilliant all-round options.

 So that’s it!
 I’ll make sure to update this article (bookmark this page) as time goes on.
 I’ll add new gloves that come onto the market that I think will suit this best overall list.

 For those beginners starting out in boxing and are really committed to staying in it for the long term.
 I recommend you try to spend that little bit more on boxing gloves so they can last you than a really cheap pair.

 If you are more advanced, I recommend having at least two pairs of gloves.
 One for training and the other for general training.